smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/Handover_April_2019.md

 This is estimated at about 3 months work.

+## Front End

+The use of Angular.js is discussed in [RIF Front End](rifWebApplication/rifFrontEnd.html).

 ## Contacting Me

-If you need me to look at anything you can email me at <phambly@fastmail.co.uk>.
+If you need me to look at anything you can email me at: <phambly@fastmail.co.uk>.